paulgodfrey/model-predictive-control/README.md

 ctet + 1 = f(xt) - yt + (vt * sin(eψt) * dt)
 ```

-In our model we also want to introduce constraints (upper and lower bounds) to the steering angle (-25 to 25 degrees) and the throttle (-1 to 1, full brake to full acceleration).
-The speed of the vehicle will be used to calculate cost relative to an optimal reference velocity (ref_v) such as a speed limit.

-Finding the optimal trajectory relies on simulating different actuator inputs and crosstrack (cte) and heading (eψ​) errors we then need to update the actuators, steering (δ) and throttle (a), to minimize the cost.
+Finding the optimal trajectory allows us to then update the actuators (steering and throttle) to minimize the cost function and thus move closer to the target trajectory.
----

 ## Dependencies